A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation: Study Protocol

-\myPar{Sampling Participants} We aim to recruit a minimum of 80 participants (20 per treatment) by inviting students and faculty members of the Faculty for Computer Science of the Otto-von-Guericke University Magdeburg, Germany.
-In 2019, 1,676 Bachelor and Master students as well as roughly 200 PhD students had been enrolled at the faculty, and 193 (former) members of the faculty are listed in the participant pool of the MaXLab\footnote{\url{https://maxlab.ovgu.de/en/}} at which we will conduct the laboratory experiment.
-We will focus on recruiting participants who passed the faculty courses on Java and algorithms (first two semester) or equivalent courses to ensure that our participants have the fundamental knowledge required for understanding our sorting and searching example.
-If possible (e.g., considering finances), we will invite further participants (potentially from industry and other faculties) to strengthen the validity of our results.
-Note that we focus on the Otto-von-Guericke University, since the MaXLab is located there.
-Regarding the Covid pandemic, it is currently possible to conduct sessions with reduced numbers of participants (i.e., 10 instead of 20).
+\looseness=-1 \myPar{Sampling Participants} We aimed to recruit a minimum of 80 participants (20 per treatment) by inviting students and faculty members of the Faculty for Computer Science of the Otto-von-Guericke University Magdeburg, Germany.
+In 2019, 1,676 Bachelor and Master students as well as roughly 200 PhD students had been enrolled at the faculty, and 193 (former) members of the faculty were listed in the participant pool of the MaXLab\footnote{\url{https://maxlab.ovgu.de/en/}} at which we conducted the laboratory experiment.
+We focused on recruiting participants who passed the faculty courses on Java and algorithms (first two semester) or equivalent courses to ensure that our participants had the fundamental knowledge required for understanding our sorting and searching example.
+If possible (e.g., considering finances, response rate), we planned to invite further participants (potentially from industry and other faculties) to strengthen the validity of our results.
+Yet, it was not realistic to have more than 35 participants per treatment, due to the number of possible participants with the required background on software engineering.
+Applying the Holm-Bonferroni correction for multiple hypothesis testing, we calculated the power analysis for the strictest corrected $\alpha$ of $0.0083$ ($0.05/6$) in the range between 20 and 35 participants per treatment.
+A Wilcoxon-Mann-Whitney test for independent samples with 20/35 participants per group (N=40/70) would be sensitive to effects of $d = 1.33/1.08$ with 90\,\% power ($\alpha = .0083$).
+This means that our experiment would not be feasible to reliably detect effects smaller than Cohen’s $d = 1.33/1.08$ within the range of realistic sample sizes.
+In \autoref{fig:effects}, we illustrate this relation between effect and sample size.
+Overall, it was unlikely that we would identify statistically significant differences.
+Note that we focused on the Otto-von-Guericke University, since the MaXLab is located there.
+Regarding the Covid pandemic, it was possible to conduct sessions only with reduced numbers of participants (i.e., 10 instead of 20).
+We were not aware of any theory or previous experiments on the effect of financial incentives on developers' performance during code reviews or other software-engineering activities.
+As a consequence, we could not confidentially define what the smallest effect size of interest would be.

-\myPar{Hypotheses} Reflecting on findings in software engineering as well as other domains, we define two hypotheses (H) we want to study in our experiment: \begin{enumerate}[label=H\textsubscript{\arabic*},leftmargin=*] \item Participants without performance-based incentivization (NPIT) have on average a worse performance (lower value in the F1-score, explained shortly) than those with performance-based incentivization (e.g., OSIT, MAIT, MPIT).
+\myPar{Hypotheses} Reflecting on findings in software engineering as well as other domains, we defined two hypotheses (H) we wanted to study in our experiment: \begin{enumerate}[label=H\textsubscript{\arabic*},leftmargin=*] \item Participants without performance-based incentivization (NPIT) have on average a worse performance (lower value in the F1-score, explained shortly) than those with performance-based incentivization (e.g., OSIT, MAIT, MPIT).